vivek1011/Some-basic-Tricks-/README.md

 2.cpp - How to find for a particular element a[i] such a range l[i] , r[i] such that a[i] is minimum in that range.
         similar can be done for that maximum . just reverse the sign and put a[0] = INT_MAX; a[n+1] = INT_MAX;

-PrimeFactors.cpp - How to get the Prime Factorisation of upto 10^5 numbers in a 2-D vector in Sieve complexity.
+PrimeFactors.cpp - How to get the Prime Factorisation of upto 10^5 numbers in a 2-D vector in SieveOfEratosThenes complexity.